 %Transmittance is the ratio of transmitted light to the incident light for absorbance reads.

+'''

-$$T = I/I_0$$
+T = I/I_0

 %T = 100T

+'''

-where I is the intensity of light after it passes through the sample and $I_0$ is incident light before it enters the sample.
+where l is the intensity of light after it passes through the sample and l_0 is incident light before it enters the sample.

 Optical Density and %Transmittance are related by the following formulas: